fabrv/url-shortener/backend/README.md

 This is the actual url shortener part of the project.
 This runs a RESTful API that *posts* new shorten links and *gets* websites.

 ## Install and run
-1. First install Mongo and Node, the links and steps for that are in the *Using* segment above.
+1. First install Mongo and Node.

 2. Run the next lines after cloning the project:
 ```bash